pauloddr/articles/fighting-game-in-javascript.md

 __Bundles__ are packages with multiple features for a discounted price.

-* Character Bundle: a single character, including the fighting style, stage, and all model parts belonging to that character, as well as a Character Slot.
+* Character Bundle: a single character, including the fighting style, stage, character story, and all model parts belonging to that character, as well as a Character Slot.
 * Fighting Style Bundle: a single fighting style (Free-form included), with an additional Character Slot.

 ### DLC